Everything (and only) what you need to know about cryptocurrency wallets

 Cake Wallet: Privacy-focused Monero wallet app

-Cake Wallet does support in-app currency swaps provided by Trocador, a currency exchange proxy site.
-If you need to turn your Monero into Bitcoin, or your Bitcoin into Monero, you can use Trocador’s service from directly within the Cake Wallet app to do this easily.
-And you can turn on Cake Wallet’s built-in Tor support for extra protection when using Trocador.
+- For example, if you need to turn your Monero into Bitcoin, or your Bitcoin into Monero (a swap NEAR doesn’t support), you can use Trocador’s service from directly within the Cake Wallet app to do this easily.

 Using multiple wallet apps